makerblueprint/retrospecification/README.md

 * Refer to the [style guide](style-guide.yaml) for overall style recommendations.
 * "Ground" is referred to as "common" in this specification.
 * Power contacts feature positive [DC](definitions/direct-current.yaml) unless stated otherwise.
+* Use a DC-DC Regulator for devices requiring specific voltages (e.g. "AMS1117", "MP1584EN", or "LM2596")
 * I2C & SPI logic level is 3.3V.
 * Unbalanced analog audio sources should provide [line level](https://en.wikipedia.org/wiki/Line_level) signal
 * Analog signals near digital signals will be subject to some interference.